yuezhixiong/yuezhixiong.github.io/index.md

 # Welcome
 Welcome to the blog of Zhixiong Yue. :tada: The lastest update of this blog is at {{ site.time | date_to_long_string }}.

+Zhixiong Yue obtatined his BE in Computer Science and Technology, Southern University of Science and Technology (SUSTech).
+Now he is a first-year PhD student in School of Computer Science, University of Technology Sydney (UTS) and SUSTech joint program.
+His main research interest centres on aggregation of data sisualization and machine Learning for enhancing the capability of data analysis.
+His current research is on health record analysis for stroke disease.
+He is also concerned about financial time series data analysis with machine learning.

 <!-- ## Ph.D. toolbox
 <ul>
   {% for post in site.tags.PhD %}